softcraft-development/typonomy/docs/classes/BreakExecution.md

 # Class: BreakExecution

-A signal to break out of the typical execution flow.
+A signal to break out of the typical execution flow, and optionally include a final result.
 Typonomy iteration functions (which typically start with `for*`, `map*`, or `reduce*`) will `catch` this signal and use it to short-circuit the iteration.
 Note that this looks like an `Error`, and can be `throw`n and `catch`ed like one, but is not an `Error`.